opensavannah/community-fellowship-sav-brief/README.md

 ### Vulnerable populations who this will help

+(while this list is broad, we would identify a single user persona from this list on which to focus our engagement efforst during the design sprint at the start of the project)

 1. Any recipient or user of city-funded anti-poverty services or programs, who will have the chance to have their funding restored.
 2. Anyone who wants to start a business but needs help with the process (the City disbanded of a number of loan programs, and closed its Entrepreneurial Center altogether.
 2. Homeless or hungry who lack shelters or soup kitchens other than those provided by religious instituttions